mooshak21/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 <p>We can see there is a peak in May for successful outcomes, but it slowly decreases until December.
-It then increases again between Jan-Feb and March-May.</p>
+It then increases again between Jan-Feb and March-May.
+Additionally, months with a higher number of successful campaigns also come with a hgiher number of failed campaign so we must take that into account.
+For example, May had 111 successful but on the other hand had 52 failed.
+One thing we should consider is the success rate based on launch date which would've been 68% for May (111/111+52.
+I won't consider cancelled plays as there are a small amount making them somewhat negligible).
+But if we look at success rates for months like January and December, they may seem to have low number of successes, but the rate is 63% (56/56+33) and 51% (37/37+35), respectively.
+That could be one deceiving aspect of this chart because the viewer can't understand the rate at which the campaigns are succeeding.</p>

 ![outcomesVlaunch](https://github.com/mooshak21/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png "Theater Outcomes vs. Launch Date")

 ### Analysis of Outcomes Based on Goals
 <p>We can conclude that having a fundraising goal of $35K-40K is around the max amount that would work.
-We can conclude this because the chart plateaus in that range and then sharply decreases in regards to percentage successful.</p>
+We can conclude this because the chart plateaus in that range and then sharply decreases in regards to percentage successful.
+Based on my data, the highest success rates occur in the <$1000 and $1000-$4999 ranges with 74% and 70% success rates, respectively.
+The price range from $40000-$44999 provides a 63% success rate as well, but there are only 8 entries within that range, so that might not be the best place to look.</p>

 ![outcomesVgoals](https://github.com/mooshak21/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png "Outcomes vs Goals")